zaphosting/docs/docs/account_friends.md

 To request a cashout, simply click on the "Cashout/Rebooking" button in the overview on the "[Refer a Friend](https://zap-hosting.com/de/customer/affiliate/)" page.
 Then you can choose whether you want to transfer your affiliate credit into ZAP-Coins or whether you want to get the credit paid out.
 We can transfer funds to your bank account or pay out via Paypal.

-> ⚠️**Attention:** If you have your credit transferred to ZAP-Coins, you can't have these ZAP-Coins paid out anymore.
+>**Attention:** If you have your credit transferred to ZAP-Coins, you can't have these ZAP-Coins paid out anymore.
 This step is final!

 **PayPal payout:**
 Use the PayPal invoice feature: "[PayPal Invoice Creator](https://www.paypal.com/invoice/create?fromWidget=newuser)"